frederic3476/animation/README.md

 3) Now run `npm install` to install dependencies.
 When completed, you can run several commands to initialize webpack:

 - `npm start` will start the live-reload dev server.
 - `npm run build` will build the site for development use.
-By default site are output in the `dist/` folder
 - `npm run production` will output a minified build for production use.
 - `npm run clean` will remove the `/dist` folder.